-Issuance of Common Stock and Warrants to Purchase Common Stock
+Issuance of Common Stock

 On March 27, 2018, the Company's Board of Directors approved the issuance of 15,000 shares of the Company's common stock to a third party for services to be provided.
 The stock vests immediately and is subject to a lock-up through February 14, 2019.
 The Company recorded the fair market value of the stock as stock-based compensation in the amount of \$69.